mzazon/awesome-cloud-projects/aws/real-time-anomaly-detection-kinesis-flink/real-time-anomaly-detection-kinesis-flink.md

    </project>
    EOF

-   echo "✅ Flink application code created"
+   echo "✅ Flink application code created with updated dependencies"
    ```

-   The application implements a sliding window approach that analyzes user transaction patterns over 5-minute intervals.
-The ProcessWindowFunction enables complex aggregations and threshold-based anomaly detection, while maintaining state for each user to track their typical spending behavior.
+   The application implements a more sophisticated statistical anomaly detection approach using standard deviation to identify outliers.
+This sliding window analysis enables detection of transactions that deviate significantly from a user's normal spending patterns while reducing false positives through statistical rigor.

-4. **Build and upload the application**:
+5. **Build and upload the application**:

    The Maven build process compiles our Flink application and packages all dependencies into a single JAR file using the shade plugin.
 This "fat JAR" approach ensures that all required libraries are available at runtime within the Managed Service for Apache Flink environment.
 Storing the application in S3 enables version control and provides a durable deployment artifact that can be referenced by multiple Flink applications or versions.